philter87/kubernetes-abc/b-kubernetes/readme.md

 kubectl get pod

 # The pod runs inside the clusters network.
 You can expose it through a service which we will call my-api-service.
-# We will create a Service with type=LoadBalancer.
+# We create a service called "my-api-service" that expose the app on localhost:8080.
 kubectl expose deployment my-api-app --type=LoadBalancer --name=my-api-service --port=8080

 # You can see it here